irene-1308/final-project-innovation-collective/README.md

 ## MVPs

-### MVP1
+### MVP0 (Pre-Launch Landing Page)

 Landing page based on LearnWorlds press release guidelines (so Amazon press release).
 Possibly with an e-mail "are you interested" subscription form to gauge initial interest.

+### MVP1
+#### step 1

+- A profile page (based on session cookies first).

+#### step 2

+- And a chat page for chatting in your local groups.
+- Database (storing session to local cookie link)

 ### MVP2

-Literally 2 pages - A profile paged (based on session cookies first).
-And a chat page for chatting in your local groups.
+- Search functionality for groups resulting in drop-down of local group chats

 ### MVP3

-Add an account creation/login page to link the mvp1 session cookies to an account.
+- Local meetups

 ### MVP4

-Direct Messages with other members.
+- Direct Messages with other members.

 ### MVP5

-Local meetups
+- Add an account creation/login page to link the mvp1 session cookies to an account.

 ## Supporting Documentation